-The Company's main interest rate risk arises from long-term borrowings with variable rates, which expose the Company to cash flow interest rate risk.
-During the year ended March 31, 2021 and March 31, 2020 the Company's borrowings at variable rate were mainly denominated in USD.
+The Company's main interest rate risk arises from borrowings with variable rates, which expose the Company to cash flow interest rate risk.
+During the year ended March 31, 2021 the Company's borrowings at variable rate were mainly denominated in USD, the same has been repaid in the current year.